LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Introduction

-Existing RVOS methods are realized either in a single-stage or two-stage manner.
-Single-stage methods~\cite{Urvos, RefVOS, ACAN, CSTM, CMSA} directly fuse the visual and linguistic features extracted from the input video and text expression; and generate the final mask prediction on top of the fused features with a pixel decoder.
-In contrast, two-stage methods \cite{AAMN, rethinking, clawcranenet} first generate a number of instance candidates in the video based on the visual features; then select the one that has the highest matching score with the input text expression as the final prediction.
-Recently, the development of the transformer in video feature extraction~\cite{videoswint} and instance segmentation~\cite{VisTR} benefits the single-stage RVOS methods a lot.
-Especially, the query-based transformer models~\cite{DETR, DeformableDETR, VisTR} are extended to RVOS~\cite{MTTR, ReferFormer} and achieve significant improvements compared with previous methods.
-So far, the performance gains in RVOS mainly come from the mining of powerful visual features, \eg through the transformer, while the exploitation of the linguistic part has not been emphasized.
+Recently, the development of transformer in video feature extraction~\cite{videoswint} and instance segmentation~\cite{VisTR} benefits RVOS a lot.
+Especially, MTTR~\cite{MTTR} and ReferFormer~\cite{ReferFormer} are pioneering works to adapt query-based transformer models~\cite{DETR, DeformableDETR, VisTR} to RVOS and have achieved significant improvements compared with previous methods.
+The performance gains in most query-based RVOS frameworks mainly come from the strong capabilities of transformer on feature extraction and multi-modal feature fusion while the exploitation of the linguistic part has not been emphasized.